 Today, most promotions take place online.
 Promotions can range from search engine optimization to social media marketing.
 Promotions can also include word-of-mouth marketing and even the sales activities of your business to reach your target audience.

-Over the years, the 4ps has evolved into the 7Ps: Product, Place, Price, Promotion, Physical Evidence, People, and Processes.
+Over the years, the 4ps have evolved into the 7Ps: Product, Place, Price, Promotion, Physical Evidence, People, and Processes.

 Published on: 2021-03-18